 Once Ph.D. candidacy requirements have been completed, the student will begin preparation of a dissertation proposal under the guidance of a research director of his or her choice.
 This is presented to a proposal evaluation committee, consisting of five faculty chosen jointly by the HPS program director, the student's research director, and the DGS of history.
 After meeting with the student to discuss the proposal, the committee will decide, by majority vote, to approve, reject, or request modifications in the candidate's proposal.
 The Graduate School requires that dissertation proposals be approved by the end of the eighth semester in order for one to be eligible for continued funding.
-When the proposal is approved, the student will work under the direction of his or her thesis director to prepare a dissertation that must be approved by the director and three readers appointed by the HPS program director, normally drawn from the committee that approved the original proposal.
+When the proposal is approved, the student will work under the direction of his or her thesis director to prepare a dissertation.
+New work must be submitted every semester.
+At the end of each semester, the student must submit a report on dissertation progress to the dissertation director, the Director of HPS and the history department DGS, The report must include a chapter outline and a statement of progress on each chapter.
+The student must also meet at the end of each academic year with the members of the dissertation committee.
+The completed dissertation must be approved by the dissertation director and three readers appointed by the HPS program director, normally drawn from the committee that approved the original proposal.
 Substitution of one outside expert may be elected if deemed necessary for the student's dissertation work.
 If the readers accept the dissertation, the program director arranges for a dissertation defense.
 The defense committee is composed of at least the dissertation director, the three dissertation readers, and an outside chairperson appointed by the Graduate School.
 After the defense and ensuing discussion, the committee decides by majority vote whether the defense of the dissertation project has been satisfactory and determines whether any revisions of the dissertation are required as a result of weaknesses revealed in the oral defense.